PDmatrix/dmatrix.dev/content/blog/solving-fun-problems-with-real-dev.md

 3. Login via `CLI` using `real login`
 4. [Pick a task](https://real.dev/tasks) and start solving it

+If you encounter problems or you have questions, you can address well-written documentation.
+If you still have problems, you can either directly write to the tech-support using a little bubble in the right-bottom of the site or you can create an issue in [GitHub](https://github.com/real-dev/real/issues).

 I suggest you start with [Hello real world](https://real.dev/task/hello-real-world) task, as it helps you to get familiar with the whole process of submitting a task.
 After that, you can pick any task that you want and solve it using your _favorite programming language_.

 I liked this experience.
 I am planning to continue solving tasks when new ones will come out.
 By far, my favorite task was [Host My Stuff](https://real.dev/task/host-my-stuff).
 At first, I thought that it is a very hard task and I doubted that I could solve it.
 But in the end, it was not that difficult.
 I encourage you to try solving all tasks on your own because doing that helps you practice a **problem-solving** skill.

 Although this project in an early stage, it looks very promising and I am looking forward to its development!

 P.S.
 I am very proud of the fact that I am the first person that completed all of the tasks in three days.
-Here's a picture of the current leaderboard
+Here's a picture of the current leaderboard:

 ![Leaderboard](/images/uploads/solving-fun-problems-with-real-dev__leaderboard.png "Leaderboard")